RK Maribor Branik: Supporters and rivalries

 Kristijan Petek, the former president of the club, was the first to organize a fan group which would support the team at home matches.
 As he was also the owner of the air conditioning company Klima Petek, which was the main sponsor of the club, the fan group consisted mostly of company employees.
 In 2010, when Andrej Bauman has been appointed a new director of Maribor Branik, the club gained a new group of fans, named Maribor Supporters, which supposedly consisted of the younger members of Viole Maribor, the supporters of football club NK Maribor.

 In February 2012, Maribor Supporters chanted a song about the Srebrenica massacre against the Bosnian team Gradačac during the 2011–12 EHF Challenge Cup match.
 The match was temporarily suspended, and the incident received wide coverage in the Slovenian and Bosnian media.
 The group was banned by Maribor Branik from attending any home matches, and a police investigation was ordered.

 Maribor Branik do not have any major rivals; however, matches between Maribor Branik and RK Celje are dubbed as the Styrian derby (Štajerski derbi), named after Styria, with Maribor and Celje being the two largest cities in the region.
 Matches between Maribor Branik and RK Jeruzalem Ormož are also called Styrian derby or Neighbourhood derby (Sosedski derbi).

 Colours, kits and crest

 During the club's first years, the kit colours were blue, white and black, with the last two also being the traditional colours of the Branik Sports Association.
 Before the start of the 2011–12 season, Maribor Branik changed its main colour to purple due to the popularity of NK Maribor, the most successful football club in Slovenia, which plays in purple jerseys.
 A decade later, ahead of the 2021–22 season, the club reverted to white kits for home games and black kits for away games.
-The club crest is in the form of a shield with an abstract portrayal of a handball player.
+The club crest is in the form of a shield with a stylized minimalist silhouette of a handball player.
 In 2012, the colours of the crest were changed from black and white to purple and white.